-My twelfth and final day in Kerala, India continued in Kozhikode, where I went all-out on a fun challenge!
+My twelfth and final day in Kerala, India continued in Kozhikode, a city in Kerala, is located approximately 250 miles away from its state capital, Trivandrum.
+Where I went all-out on a fun challenge!
 Come along with me as I go on a 5000 rupee shopping spree challenge at Koyenco Bazar in Kerala, India!

 I began my afternoon at Koyenco Bazar on S.M.
 Street.
 I had 5,000 rupees, which is about $66 USD.
 I wanted to buy some textiles, food, and souvenirs.
 You can also buy sweets, dresses, shoes, food, baked items, and more.
 We saw lots of dried fruits including figs and dates, as well as chocolate, and lots of halwas.
 I also saw bags of spicy snack mix, which I bought for 100 rupees/$1.33 USD.